ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 3. The elected server accesses the application files stored on a shared file storage.
 4. The server also pulls information from the database and finally renders the page to the user.
 5. At a regular interval, the database content is backed up.
 A stand-by database is server is available in case the master fails.

-## Cost

-{: #cost}

-This tutorial uses billable components of IBM Cloud Platform, including:

-- Virtual Server
-- Cloud Load Balancer
-- File Storage

-Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.

 ## Before you begin
 {: #prereqs}